DrkWithT/ExpliceLang/README.md

 ### Philosophy:
  - Explicit behavior is better for understanding.
  - Concise and clear code helps maintainability.
- - There is only one proper way to do something.
  - It just works.

 ### More Docs: